Home

 ANSWER:

 First, some background info on Black Galaxy just FYI.
-Black Galaxy granite is very stain resistant.
+Black Galaxy granite is (as a general rule) very stain resistant.
 It is quite possibly the most bullet-proof surface on the market.

-Most liquids/substances will evaporate before they'd ever stain.
+Most liquids/substances will evaporate before they'd ever stain, so there's rarely an issue cleaning granite countertops with Black Galaxy.

 In fact, Black Galaxy typically cannot be sealed.
-Sealer just won't absorb.
-With marble you will get glass rings from etching, but granite does not etch.
+Sealers just won't absorb.
+With marble, you will get glass rings from etching, but granite does not commonly etch.

 So, it isn't the stone itself that is the problem.
 One of three things (or possibly a combo) is causing the "etching."